KoALA: KL-L0 Adversarial Detector via Label Agreement: Methodology

 where $\phi>0$ is a smoothness parameter and $\sigma(x)=\frac{1}{1+e^{-x}}$ is the sigmoid function.
 Similar to the KL loss, we use the binary cross entropy loss for $L_0$-based similarity:

 $\bullet$ \textbf{Total Objective:} The final training objective is a weighted sum of the two similarity losses:

 where $\omega_{L_0}$ and $\omega_{KL}$ are non-negative mixing weights.
-This composite loss guides the encoder to produce embeddings that are simultaneously cohesive under both a dense-shift-sensitive metric (KL) and a sparse-shift-sensitive metric $L_0$, which is a key requirement for \methodname{}'s guaranteed detection.
+This composite loss guides the encoder to produce embeddings that are simultaneously cohesive under both KL(dense-shift-sensitive) and metric $L_0$(sparse-shift-sensitive), which is a key requirement for \methodname{}'s guaranteed detection.

+Motivated by Theorem~\ref{thm:mutual-exclusion}, to further strengthen separation between class prototypes, we augment the feature space by appending an additional \(k\)-dimensional identity encoding to each class prototype, where \(2^k \geq \#\text{classes}\).
+When \(k < \#\text{classes}\), we assign each class index a fixed binary code (e.g., class \(0=[0,0,0]\), class \(1=[0,0,1]\), class \(2=[0,1,0]\)); otherwise, we use a one-hot code.
+We extend the model feature layer by the same \(k\) dimensions and then freeze the backbone and fine-tune the auxiliary head with cosine loss to align the appended features with prototypes.

+These added features yields prototype vectors that are separated in the cosine-similarity sense---induced by the binary/one-hot encoding---which allows to extend KoALA to use an additional cosine-based detector.
+As a result, under a bounded perturbation budget, an attacker must therefore trade off between spending more capacity to reduce cosine separation vs evading the KL+\(L_0\) detectors.
+Overall, the auxiliary head improves robustness through stronger prototype separation.